tiwarianurag3005/ML-PROJECT-CAR-PRICE-PREDICTION-MODEL/README.md

 3)Click Predict to get the estimated selling price and tax.

 # File Structure:-
->>app.py: Main Streamlit app code.
+1)app.py: Main Streamlit app code.
->>linear_regression_model.pkl: Pre-trained machine learning model for prediction.
+2)linear_regression_model.pkl: Pre-trained machine learning model for prediction.
->>car_prediction_data.csv: Dataset used for encoding and dropdowns.
+3)car_prediction_data.csv: Dataset used for encoding and dropdowns.
->>requirements.txt: List of dependencies.
+4)requirements.txt: List of dependencies.

 # Deployment:-
 This app is deployed on Streamlit Community Cloud for easy access.
 To deploy, push your code to a GitHub repository and configure the app on Streamlit Community Cloud.